 A Personal Insolvency Arrangement (PIA) is one of 3 debt resolution mechanisms introduced by the Personal Insolvency Act 2012 for people who cannot afford to pay their personal debts.
 These mechanisms offer different solutions to people in different situations.

-This document describes how to qualify for a PIA and how the PIA process works.
+This page describes how to qualify for a PIA and how the PIA process works.

 The Insolvency Service of Ireland (ISI) has published detailed information about PIAs, including possible scenarios, FAQs and a guidebook.
-It also provides extra information on PIAs, including a quick guide (pdf), on its website backontrack.ie, aimed at people who are struggling with debt.
+It also provides information on PIAs, including a short guide to PIAs (pdf), on its website backontrack.ie, for people who are struggling with debt.

 You can read a general overview of personal insolvency options here.

 Where a mortgage lender rejects the borrower’s proposal for a PIA, an application can be made for a court review of that rejection.
 Since 25 June 2021, all mortgages in arrears or the subject to an alternative payment arrangement can seek a court review of the rejection.
 Before 25 June 2021, this review option only applied to mortgages that were in arrears on 1 January 2015, or to mortgages that were in arrears before that and where the borrower entered into an alternative repayment arrangement.

 As part of Abhaile, the national Mortgage Arrears Resolution Service, an aid and advice scheme for people in serious mortgage arrears covers free legal representation for eligible borrowers in seeking such a court review.

 The court will review the application, including any objections made by creditors.
 Subject to meeting certain criteria set out in the legislation, the judge may impose the original PIA proposal on the creditor(s).